AndreiS125/occuno/occuno-frontend/README.md

 ## License

-Part of the Auxilium Productivity Planner project.
+Part of the Occuno Productivity Planner project.